 7. Constructions of the North and Scandinavian Studies

 The construction of that which is Nordic and the North has had, with its altering implications and its vast scope, considerable political significance during the last two centuries, especially within the Anglo-American, German, and French cultural spheres and also comprises an important prerequisite for the international emergence and spreading of Scandinavian Studies as an academic discipline with its significantly varying conditions and limitations in different parts of the world.
 In what overall international context have the notions of the Nordic taken shape and proven helpful and how are those processes reflected in pertinent details?
-To what extent has the international Scandinvian Studies research project been molded in relation to the notion of the Nordic?
+To what extent have academic Scandinavian Studies worldwide been molded in relation to the notion of the Nordic?

 8. Prospects and Challenges for Collaborative research in Scandinavian Languages and Literatures

 Language and literary Scandinavianists comprise a majority of the international Scandinavian Studies community of teachers and researchers, both within and outside the Nordic countries, and education and research within both fields have been historically tied to one another.
 Where is research being conducted that unites as opposed to divides studies within language and literature in current international Scandinavian Studies and what interdisciplinary models and ideas are being applied to bridge in a productive manner the divisions that are methodical and epistemological in nature?